soudev/knowledge.mine/stuff/frontend_jquery.md

 * [jQuery Sortable](http://johnny.github.com/jquery-sortable/)

+* [FooTable](http://fooplugins.com/plugins/footable-jquery/) - is a jQuery plugin that aims to make HTML tables on smaller devices look awesome – No matter how many columns of data you may have in them.

 * [Plugins jQuery e bibliotecas JavaScript para e-commerces | Tabless](http://tableless.com.br/plugins-jquery-e-bibliotecas-javascript-para-e-commerces/)

 * [Hook.js - Pull to refresh.
 For the web.](http://usehook.com/)